TeeSeal/coub-dl/README.md

 ### Coub.prototype.crop([data])

-Takes an argument similar to the [FFMPEG crop filter](http://www.bugcodemaster.com/article/crop-video-using-ffmpeg) except it is optional.
+Takes an argument similar to the [FFmpeg crop filter](http://www.bugcodemaster.com/article/crop-video-using-ffmpeg) except it is optional.
 If no data is provided the output is cropped as a centered square.

 ```js